xiaoaaa2/Ada-SD/README.md

 # AISHELL-4

-This project is associated with the recently-released AIHSHELL-4 dataset for speaker diarization in conference scenario.
+This project is associated with the recently released AIHSHELL-4 dataset for speaker diarization in conference scenario.
 The project is divided into five parts, named ***training the MSR network***, ***fine-tuning speaker embedding extractor***, and ***speaker diarization***.
 The task evaluates the ability of speaker diarization.
 The goal of this project is to optimize speaker embeddings for speaker diarization by introducing the Mixed Segment Recognition network and employing a data augmentation strategy and a new loss function to fine-tune the pre-trained speaker embedding extractor.

 ## Setup